What is racial prejudice and racism?

 Ong, P. (Ed.)
 (2000).
 Transforming race relations.
 Los Angeles, CA: LEAP Asian Pacific American Public Policy Institute and UCLA Asian American Studies Center.

 Orfield, G. & Lebowitz, H. (Eds.)
 (1999).
 Religion, race and justice in a changing America.
-New York: The Century Foundation Press.
+New York, NY: The Century Foundation Press.

 Potapchuk, M. (2002).
 Holding up the mirror.
 Washington, DC: Joint Center for Political and Economic Studies.